wanderview/fetchevent-worker-timing/explainer.md

 While many sites only load each resource once, it is certainly possible to load the same URL multiple times.
 For example, the site may be using a REST API that they need to invoke multiple times.
 The performance of these requests should be tracked separately unambiguously.

-Since the `FetchEvent.performanceMark()` method directly populates a specific PerformanceResourceTiming object duplicate requests are easily distinguished.
+Since the `FetchEvent.addPerformanceEntry()` method directly targets a specific PerformanceResourceTiming object duplicate requests are easily distinguished.
 The API for access `PerformanceResourceTiming` objects already supports duplicate requests in a standard way.

 The example code previously shown in this document should work for sites that load the same URL multiple times.